Heavy quark momentum diffusion from the lattice using gradient flow: Heavy quark momentum diffusion coefficient

 The real parts of the incomplete Gamma functions do not vary with their incomplete argument.
 The value of the real part of the incomplete Gamma function is therefore the same as the ordinary Gamma function.
 The leading order spectral function is

-which is the the same result as the non-flowed spectral function calculated in \cite{Burnier:2010rp}.
-Therefore, at leading perturbative order, the spectral function for the flowed and for the non-flowed Euclidean correlation function are the same.
-At first this appears remarkable; two distinct Euclidean functions reconstruct to the same spectral function, which implies that \autoref{relation} must not apply to the flowed correlation function.
+which is the same result as the nonflowed spectral function calculated in \cite{Burnier:2010rp}.
+Therefore, at leading perturbative order, the spectral function for the flowed and for the nonflowed Euclidean correlation function are the same.
+At first this appears remarkable; two distinct Euclidean functions reconstruct to the same spectral function, which implies that \cref{relation} must not apply to the flowed correlation function.

 The connection between the retarded correlator and the spectral function is made by the Kramers-Kronig relation (see \cite{Jackson:1998nia}).
 The real and imaginary parts of a meromorphic function, which is analytic in the closed upper half-plane, are related via Kramers-Kronig integral formulas if the function vanishes fast enough for a growing complex argument.
 The mathematical requirements of the function can be translated to the necessity of causality of the underlying physical theory.